Club de Tenis Puente Romano

-The Club de Tenis Puente Romano is a tennis venue situated in Marbella, Spain.
+The Club de Tenis Puente Romano is a tennis club in Marbella, Spain.
 The facility was opened in 1979 as part of a hotel, Hotel Puente Romano, and was initially managed by Björn Borg.

-The club was the host of the annual WTA Tour stop, the Andalucia Tennis Experience, between 2009 and 2011.
-It has also been the venue for Davis Cup matches in 1989 and 2018.
-It hosted the Marbella Challenger competition in 2018 and 2019.
+History

 The tennis club is within the grounds of Hotel Puente Romano, which was first built as an apartment complex in 1974, and converted to a hotel in 1979.